TFI International (NYSE:TFII) Price Target Increased to C$171.00 by Analysts at National Bank Financial

-TFI International (NYSE:TFII – Get Rating) had its price objective raised by National Bank Financial from C$162.00 to C$171.00 in a research note issued to investors on Tuesday morning, The Fly reports.
+TFI International (NYSE:TFII – Get Rating) had its price objective lifted by National Bank Financial from C$162.00 to C$171.00 in a research report report published on Tuesday morning, The Fly reports.
 National Bank Financial also issued estimates for TFI International’s FY2023 earnings at $7.48 EPS and FY2024 earnings at $8.96 EPS.

-Other equities research analysts also recently issued reports about the company.
-TD Securities increased their price objective on TFI International from C$160.00 to C$180.00 in a research note on Monday, October 31st.
-Cowen raised their price target on TFI International from $125.00 to $148.00 in a research note on Tuesday.
-Credit Suisse Group raised their price target on TFI International from $122.00 to $129.00 and gave the stock an outperform rating in a research note on Tuesday.
-BMO Capital Markets lowered their price objective on TFI International from $105.00 to $100.00 and set a market perform rating on the stock in a report on Monday, October 31st.
-Finally, Cowen increased their price objective on TFI International from $123.00 to $125.00 and gave the company an outperform rating in a report on Thursday, December 8th.
-Three analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, TFI International presently has a consensus rating of Moderate Buy and a consensus target price of $138.06.
+Other research analysts also recently issued research reports about the stock.
+Royal Bank of Canada upped their price objective on shares of TFI International from $109.00 to $129.00 and gave the company an outperform rating in a research note on Tuesday.
+Wells Fargo & Company upped their price target on TFI International from $115.00 to $130.00 and gave the stock an overweight rating in a report on Tuesday.
+Scotiabank upped their price target on TFI International from C$170.00 to C$175.00 in a report on Tuesday.
+TD Securities upped their target price on TFI International from C$160.00 to C$180.00 in a research report on Monday, October 31st.
+Finally, JPMorgan Chase & Co. increased their price target on TFI International from $112.00 to $133.00 and gave the stock an overweight rating in a research note on Tuesday.
+Three investment analysts have rated the stock with a hold rating and nine have issued a buy rating to the company’s stock.
+According to MarketBeat, TFI International presently has a consensus rating of Moderate Buy and an average target price of $138.06.

 TFI International Stock Performance